zachwhalen/creativecoding/projects.md

 toc: true
 ---

+## Please note: This page is out of date.
+Students should consult more recent versions of these project descriptions in Canvas.

 In this class you'll be completing several smaller projects throughout the semester -- about one per week -- and then you'll select and revise your best work to include in a final portfolio.

 ## Project: Bot